Bug #95122

 But there it's only on ElementInformation and not on FileList's default view.

-Updated by Andreas Kienast about 3 years ago
+Updated by Andreas Kienast over 3 years ago

 This is a Linux specialty.
 Linux (at least the commonly used ext4 file system) doesn't store the actual creation date in a file's metadata in the file system, but the last inode change time, becoming the actual result of filectime()